DuraMAT/software_guide/README.md

 - Data sets should be formally released into a separate archival repository (project-specific data hub (e.g., [DuraMat Data Hub](https://datahub.duramat.org/)), [Figshare](https://figshare.com/), [Dryad](https://datadryad.org/stash), etc.).

-- If there are smaller files that are needed for the code, for example for unit tests, document and include these datasets in the repository, provided they have been cleared for release and are not infringing copyright from other sources or NDAs.
+- Include in the repository: smaller files that are needed for the code, for example for unit test or examples, provided they have been cleared for release and are not infringing copyright from other sources or NDAs.

-- Do not use links to local files on your computer!
+- Remember not to use links to local files on your computer!

+- Git and Github are generally not suitable for large files.
+(Git-LFS (Git Large File System) is intended to solve this, but can be clunky.)

 ### 3.8 Upload to other code services